akleszcz/web-dev-fun/section_2_js_functions_and_classes/prototype_based_inheritance.md

 ## The prototype chain

-> Each object has a private property which holds a link to another object called its prototype.
+> Each object has an internal link to another object called its prototype.
 That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.
-By definition, `null` has no prototype, and acts as the final link in this prototype chain.
+By definition, `null` has no prototype and acts as the final link in this **prototype chain**.

 [Source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)